GergelyBuday/gergelybuday/docs/_posts/2022-09-20-setting-up-a-github-page.md

 ```
 with adequate username and domain name.

+# Installing Ruby, Bundler and Jekyll

+Ruby is a popular programming environment for websites.
+Its plugins are called gems, and an uncautious installation of these can lead to a Dependency Hell.

 # Creating a GitHub Pages site

 For this, follow [Creating a GitHub Pages site with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll) on docs.github.com .

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll